Darjeeling: Transport

 Darjeeling has two major arterial roads: Hill Cart Road—which is a continuation of National Highway 110 connecting Siliguri at the base of the Darjeeling hills to Darjeeling—and Lebong Cart Road (see Map 1).
 The average width of Darjeeling's roads in 2018 was between 6 m and 7 m.
 According to a Darjeeling Municipality report of 2008, a little over half (55%) of Darjeeling's roads were both metalled (paved with asphalt, or bitumen) and motorable; the rest were too narrow to admit traffic whether concrete roads or unpaved.
 There were three parking areas that were not located on the street and 13 on-street.
 Illegal parking along narrow roads has created congestion for both pedestrians and wheeled transport.

 As of 2018, Darjeeling had no public transport system of buses.
 Less than one in 20 residents owned any form of vehicular transport, two-wheeled or four.
 For both locals and tourists motorized travel was limited to six- or eight-seater paratransit taxis that have no set routes or timetables.
-Passengers embark and disembark in the central shopping district of the town, making the area both congested and polluted.
+Passengers embark and disembark in the central shopping district of the city, making the area both congested and polluted.
 In 2015, in an attempt to tackle the pollution, the Gorkhaland Territorial Administration (GTA), which governs the district, introduced three battery-powered street-legal golf-cart-taxis on a trial basis.
 The taxis had cost approximately Rupees 36 lakh (or $14,670 in the 2015 exchange rate) per vehicle.
 Although the vehicles were factory-designed for a battery life of 60 km before requiring a recharge, their batteries were found to run out in 5 km.
 Chalking up the disparity to the challenges of Darjeeling's steep streets, and the lack of mechanics to correct the malfunction, the administration withdrew the vehicles from the streets in 2016.

 Darjeeling can be reached by motorized vehicles on National Highway 110, from Siliguri, 77 km away.
 Darjeeling has road connections with Bagdogra, Gangtok and Kathmandu and the neighbouring towns of Kurseong and Kalimpong.
 However, road and railway communications often get disrupted in the monsoons because of landslides.
 The nearest airport is Bagdogra Airport, located 90 km from Darjeeling.